kkevinkko/data-structures/lab/lab7/README.md

 parent class then all children will automatically inherit the new change.
 * And all you had to do is formally define the relationship between classes at the start!
-* And it makes making new objects a lot easier, just write the delta methods or instance variables that differs.
+* It also makes making new objects a lot easier; just write the delta methods or instance variables that differs from an existing object.
+This **code reuse** is possible mainly due to **overriding**.
+## Good Use Case
+* The kind of things you want to inherit from is like libraries.
+Libraries have well-tested code, you want them to inherit all their goodness.
+* And especially if there is a large open source community working on that library, you automatically inherit any changes that they make... your code gets upgraded **without making any changes to your current code**!